News and blog banners

 Tape Binding

-• Lay tape stick side up lined up just inside where page crease will be
+• Lay tape sticky side up, lined up just inside where the page crease will be

 • Place pages inside cover with edges lined up